Tracer particle in a confined correlated medium: an adiabatic elimination method: Preliminaries

 \subsection{Some concrete examples}

 Many physical models fall within the class of Hamiltonians introduced in \cref{eq_Hamilt} when they are considered within their quadratic (Gaussian) approximation.
-The simplest is arguably the Landau-Ginzburg model endowed with model A/B dynamics \cite{hohenberg_theory_1977}, which corresponds to the choice of operators
+The simplest is arguably the Landau-Ginzburg model endowed with model A/B dynamics \cite{hohenberg_theory_1977}, which corresponds to the choice of operators [see \cref{eq_eigenval}]

 where the parameter $a$ can take the value $a=0$ (model A, dissipative dynamics) or $a=1$ (model B, conserved dynamics).
+For the sake of generality, we consider here again arbitrary dimension $d$ and, accordingly, the squared wave number $k_n^2$ stands for $\sum_{i=1}^d k_{i,n}^2$ [see \cref{eq_eigenspec} below for expressions of $k_{z,n}$ in the one-dimensional case].
 The parameter $\tau$ can be linked to the correlation length $\xi$ of the field by $\tau=\xi^{-2}$, so that for $\tau\to 0$ the system approaches a critical point characterized by the divergence of $\xi$ \cite{krech_casimir_1994, brankov_theory_2000, maciolek_collective_2018,Dantchev_2022}.

 Membranes are often described in terms of the Helfrich Hamiltonian \cite{Helfrich_1973,Campelo_2014,Stumpf_2021,seifert1997configurations}, for which

 where $\kappa$ is the membrane bending modulus and $\sigma$ its surface tension, and where we introduced $\tau=\sigma/\kappa$.